IHaskell/ihaskell-notebook/README.md

 >    Use -v to see a list of the files searched for.
 > ~~~

-Then you can install the missing package from the terminal in your JupyterLab container:
+Then you can install the missing package from the terminal in your container:

 ~~
 stack install deque